 The next morning we got up early to explore a little more.
 The Hospices didn’t open until 9:00, so we spent some time beforehand shopping at a farmers’ market right outside the gates.
 Fresh vegetables and local crafts were on display.
 Lisa desperately wanted to hold everything (including some beautiful dishes), and the shopkeepers laughed.
 Maybe they thought she was cute, or maybe they hoped she would convince us to buy something.
 Or maybe both.

 We did buy a beautiful cloth lined woven basket.
-I’ve been carrying it everywhere since then and if you visit our Instagram feed, you’ll see it’s made it’s share of appearances in our photos too.
+I’ve been carrying it everywhere since then.
+It’s made appearances in our photos from our Pont Du Gard Picnic, and our day exploring Portree on the Isle of Skye.

-When the museum finally opened, we stepped inside and bought our tickets.
+When the hospices museum finally opened, we stepped inside and bought our tickets.
 I have to admit that we sometimes miss some of the history when we travel.
-We got focused on the pictures, and with a toddler in tow there’s often not enough time and energy to read all of the plaques or take in the stories.
+We get focused on the pictures, and with a toddler in tow there’s often not enough time and energy to read all of the plaques or take in the stories.
 But it was a slow kind of morning and there were few enough people around that we didn’t feel too bad taking it slow and taking turns chasing Lisa so we could each enjoy part of an audio tour.
+We learned more about Beaune, France in one day than we sometimes do in a week in other, busier cities.